p3lli/Tweets-to-CSV/README.md

 Script made to gather tweets and store them in a CSV file.

 positional arguments:
 search_type           Specifies the type of search to be performed.
                       Values accepted:
                       -'by-keyword'
                       -'by-user'
                       -'by-keywords-list'
                       -'by-users-list'
 query_word            A keyword or a username to be used in the search.
                       If selecting 'by-keywords-list' or 'by-users-list',
                       'query_word' must be a text file like 'keywords_list.txt'. out_dir               Directory where the CSV file will be saved.

 optional arguments:
-  -h, --help     show this help message and exit.
+-h, --help            show this help message and exit -wk SUBQUERY_WORD, --with-keyword SUBQUERY_WORD
-  -s {CSV}, --storage-type {CSV}
+                      A keyword to filter tweets from user (to be used with 'by-user') -s {CSV}, --storage-type {CSV}
                       Specifies which type of storage to use.
                       Values accepted:
                       -'CSV'
                       -'ES'
 -n NTWEETS, --number-of-tweets NTWEETS
-                 Set the amount of tweets to be retrieved.
-  -a, --append   Appends tweets to a compatible CSV (same search, different time).
+                      Set the amount of tweets to be retrieved -a, --append          Appends tweets to a compatible CSV (same search, different time).
 -r NSECONDS, --repeat-every NSECONDS
                       Repeats the same search every NSECONDS -c, --clean           Adds a custom column 'cleaned_text' in which text is cleaned by emoji, smiley, url and mentions.
 -v, --verbose         Increases log verbosity.

 ```